How to plant poppies

 Poppy seed is very fine, almost dust like, and needs light to germinate.
 The seed needs to be sown on the surface of the soil.
 It may help to mix the seed with a little fine sand and sprinkle this on the surface of the garden.
 I don’t bother doing that but just put a small pinch of seed on top of cleared soil every 30cm or so.

-This year I had to turn the sprinklers on to the garden before sowing because autumn has been so dry.
+In recent years I have had to turn the sprinklers on to the garden before sowing because autumn has been so dry.
 After sowing I gently watered the seed with a fine rosed watering can.
 After sowing the soil surface has to be kept moist until germination takes place which is generally within a couple of weeks.
 Care must be taken with watering as the seed being so fine will wash out if it gets a too enthusiastic drenching.

 Once the seed has germinated the area around the seedlings has to be kept clean of weeds.